r0mdau/dn/README.md

 Destinées Numériques
 ==

-Projet HTML5, Bootstrap v3, PHP5 et SQL
+HTML5, Bootstrap v3, PHP5 et SQL

 ## What is it ?
 This is a quick project, a simple form and a magnificient result view.